kinaHaborat/kinaHaborat/README.md

 - 👋 Hi, I’m @kinaHaborat
-- 👀 I’m interested in programing, design, 3D Art, reading, playing games.
+- 👀 I’m interested in programming, design, 3D Art, reading, and playing games.
-- 🌱 I’m currently learning React-Native and aim to learn many more tecnologies!
+- 🌱 I’m currently learning React-Native and aim to learn many more technologies!
 - 💞️ I’m looking to collaborate on Frontend and Backend development.
 - 📫 How to reach me:
 -   tbaptista@live.com.pt